Configure Your Java build & deploy pipeline

 See the full list of supported run base environments.

-To customise your build environment use the prepareCommands
+To customize your build environment use the prepareCommands

 attribute.